Allicin: The Result of Cellular Trauma

 Systemic Impacts: Blood Pressure & Immunity

 Once in the system, allicin acts as a natural vasodilator, stimulating the production of hydrogen sulfide which relaxes blood vessels and supports healthy blood pressure markers.
-Simultaneous
+Simultaneously, its broad-spectrum antimicrobial properties assist the immune system in neutralizing pathogens, making it a foundational tool for both acute defense and chronic cardiovascular maintenance.

 The Clinical Mechanics of Immune Support